 - Garage and Post office are located in Yosemite Village

-- Yosemite valley is rich with sightseeing opportunities and activities such as hikes, naturalists programs, Cycling and rafting opportunities and tours.
+- Yosemite valley is rich with sightseeing opportunities and activities such as hikes, nature programs, cycling and rafting opportunities and tours.
 Access to the valley floor is guaranteed by the Park free shuttle service.

 - Dining room, groceries, post office, gas station and gifts and apparel are for sale at the Big trees Lodge.